drewbradford/awesomefoundation/README.md

 with a single administrator account whose username is `poseidon` with password `password`.

-After that, edit the `config/secrets.yml` file and fill it with something like this:

-    username: test
-    password: test

-You can use this username and password to get past HTTP Basic Authentication that some endpoints present you with, such as `/submissions`.
+After that, do:

+    $ cp config/secrets.yml.dist config/secrets.yml

+Then edit `config/secrets.yml` as needed.

 Finally you can run the WEBrick server: